maverick0025/Low-Level-System-Design/README.md

  - step2 is, old collections like Hashtables, vector uses enumeration to loop through an object but newly, it's all about iterators.

 ## Facade Pattern
+- Provides a unified interface to a set of interfaces in a subsystem.
+- Facade defines a higher level interface that makes the subsystem easier to use while the client can still use the subsystems individually.
+So, it's not an abstraction and only a way to simplify set of tasks with a few simpler methods.